 Equally, employees may not stay in contact as well as they should, which makes team leaders worry about what they’re doing, and if projects are falling behind.
 As Simon says, the best approach is to come armed with a hefty helping of empathy.

 No-one is going to be perfect at remote working.
 Team work won’t fall magically into place.
-People will be late, overly demanding or go off-radar.
-But – especially in these anxious times – go easy on one another.
+People will be late, overly-demanding or go off-radar.
+But – especially in these anxious times – it’s best to go easy on one another.
 Have kindness, be cool and always assume the best, not the worst, of people.

 6 - Make room for those comedy moments

 It’s easy to get stifled when you’re working in a home environment.
 There you are, frantically churning out emails or a data report, and before you know it, you haven’t moved once in six hours straight.